How to Centralize Your Driving Education

-The DMV.com aspires to provide US drivers more than just timely and useful information about how to handle driving and DMV related issues.
+DMV.com aspires to provide US drivers more than just timely and useful information about how to handle driving and DMV related issues.
 Over the last 2 years we have undertaken a series of primary and secondary research studies designed to help educate drivers and benchmark state agencies.
 Our mission with the DMV.com Education Center is to provide independent, compelling and timely commentary on issues that matter to US Drivers.
-Below you will find links to a number of our research studies and projects:
+Below you will find links to a number of our research studies and projects.
+For more specific information about your state, please visit your state’s page:

 With the proliferation of cell phones and other mobile devices distracted driving has become a huge concern for US drivers and legislators.
 DMV.com undertook a study of the nation’s wide array of different distracted driving laws and surveyed thousands of US drivers.
 Our research shows not only a huge disparity in the state regulations of distracted driving but also a huge gap in drivers’ knowledge of these regulations.
 Here is more on our findings: